 Have you ever thought to gamify your rewards for customer loyalty?.
-Come watch the video, and let’s take a look at how gamification applies to brand loyalty and customer retention.
+Watch the video, and let us look at how gamification applies to brand loyalty and customer retention.

 Have you ever found yourself staying up all night, trying to pass a single level of a video game that you have been stuck on for hours?